bobby-rust/Pitkit/README.md

 -   Delete any installed mod
 -   Drag and drop install any mod
 -   Install ZIP mods, pkz mods, or unzipped folders
+-   Prompting for password when compressed files are locked

 # Future Roadmap
 -   Searching for mods, filtering mods by type/category